Passport, Visa, ID-card

 Depending on the destination, a passport (incl. a visa) or other form of identity-card is always required for travel and you may be asked to prove your identity to airlines, security personnel as well as immigration authorities, at various stages of your journey.

 Many countries require travelers to hold a visa to enter or transit the country.
 In some cases visas can be obtained upon arrival but in most cases a visa must be obtained prior to the journey.
-Information on visa requirements can be obtained from your travel agency or from the embassy/consulate of the country to which you intend to travel.
+Information on visa requirements can be obtained from your travel agency or from the embassy/consulate (for example: Ministry of Foreign Affairs) of the country to which you intend to travel.
 Obtaining a visa is the responsibility of the passenger, airlines have no legal obligation to inform passengers of any visa requirements.

 Vaccination and Medicine